NLO quark self-energy and dispersion relation using the hard thermal loop resummation: Lowest order dispersion relations

-Since the quark damping rate comes from the negative of the imaginary part of self-energy, there is no quark damping at lowest order, it starts from NLO.

-In addition to the leading order quark self-energy, we also require HTL-dressed gluon propagator to calculate the NLO contribution of the quark self-energy.
-In covariant gauge, one-loop HTL resummed gluon propagator is
+Since the quark damping rate comes from the negative of the imaginary part of self-energy, there is no quark damping at the lowest order, and it starts to contribute from NLO.\\ In addition to the leading order quark self-energy, we also require an HTL-dressed gluon propagator to calculate the NLO contribution of the quark self-energy.
+In covariant gauge, a one-loop HTL resummed gluon propagator is

 Here, $A_{\mu \nu}$ and $B_{\mu \nu}$ are the transverse and longitudinal projection operators, respectively, and can be expressed as